Uruguay: Government

 Uruguay is a representative democratic republic with a presidential system.
 The Uruguayan Constitution establishes a separation of powers intended to provide a system of checks and balances and members of government are elected for a five-year term by a universal suffrage system.
-Uruguay is a unitary state: justice, education, health, security, foreign policy and defense are all administered nationwide.
+Uruguay is a unitary state: justice, education, health, security, foreign policy and defence are all administered nationwide.

 The Executive branch is exercised by the president of the Republic who serves both as head of state and head of government, along with a Council of Ministers of 14 members.
 Together with the Vice President, the President is elected through a direct popular vote for a five-year term, with no possibility of immediate re-election.
 Each party presents a single presidential ticket—determined through primary elections—and the winning ticket must receive an absolute majority of votes.

 The Legislative branch is constituted by the General Assembly, a bicameral legislature made up of the Chamber of Representatives and the Chamber of Senators.
 The former consists of 99 members representing the 19 departments, elected for a five-year term based on proportional representation, while the latter comprises 31 members—30 elected for five-year terms by proportional representation—and the Vice President, who presides over the chamber and has the right to vote.
 Parliamentary elections are held jointly with the presidential election in a general vote.